Code-Institute-Submissions/shane-os-umbrella-or-sunglasses_AprResub/README.md

 * The CSS code was passed through the Jigsaw validator and the single typo found was corrected.

+* The Javascript code was run through the JSHint validator and the main errors found were in relation to semi-colons.
+Once these errors were fixed the code was re-run and these errors were no longer present.

 ## Resolution of Bugs:

 The main issues encountered when creating this website were with regards to the use of the fetch utility in javascript and the conditional displaying of images, text and icons.